Maximal-ein/blog/README.md

 # blog
-Blog.
+Blog page.
 You can comment, like and change style of theme.